Information About Implementing IPv6 Multicast Routing

 When routing or topology changes occur in the network, the IPv6 routing table is updated, and those changes are reflected in the MFIB.
 The MFIB maintains next-hop address information based on the information in the IPv6 routing table.
 Because there is a one-to-one correlation between MFIB entries and routing table entries, the MFIB contains all known routes and eliminates the need for route cache maintenance that is associated with switching paths such as fast switching and optimum switching.

-Distributed MFIB has its significance only in a stacked environment where the Master distributes the MFIB information to the other stack members.
+Distributed MFIB has its significance only in a stacked environment where the active switch distributes the MFIB information to the other member switches in the stack.
 In the following section the line cards are nothing but the member switches in the stack.

 MFIB (MFIB) is used to switch multicast IPv6 packets on distributed platforms.
 MFIB may also contain platform-specific information on replication across line cards.
 The basic MFIB routines that implement the core of the forwarding logic are common to all forwarding environments.